 Temp Agencies Have Jobs Hiring Near You

 Jobs hiring near you are the only jobs you should be applying to, because too much of a commute can seriously ruin a good day.
-Every good recruiter is taught to research how far away you live, based off of the location you put on your online resume.
+Every good recruiter is taught to research how far away you live, based on the location you put on your online resume.
 No one is going to travel an insane amount of their day for a job that they could get closer.
-They must first look up how far away you live because no recruiter at a staffing agency is paid based off of an interview or a phone call.
-Of course you get to decide if the commute is worth it, but the recruiter has done the work ahead of time.
+They must first look up how far away you live because no recruiter at a staffing agency is paid based on an interview or a phone call.
+Of course, you get to decide if the commute is worth it, but the recruiter has done the work ahead of time.